 - In case your home computer quits working, have a back-up computer that you can go to such as one at:

 - a university computer lab such as TWU Open Access Labs

 - If you experience a technology failure and won’t be able to turn your assignment in on-time, communicate that to your professor as soon as you can!

 - Back-up your work on an extra jump-drive, CD or external hard drive.

-- If you have problems with Blackboard or Canvas, contact the Technology Service Desk.
+- If you have problems with Canvas, contact the Technology Service Desk.

 SmarterMeasure is an online tool to provide you with information on your ability to succeed in distance education courses.
 Distance education courses are not any easier than traditional courses, are usually not self-paced and often contain more information than corresponding face-to-face courses.
 To be successful in distance courses, information about your personal strengths and weaknesses may be helpful.
 The purpose of SmarterMeasure is to help you learn more about skills and traits that have been shown to help students become successful in distance education.

 Page last updated 3:30 PM, May 10, 2019